Policy & Basic Approach

 Every year

-• Members of the Governance Committee:Five members, consisting of three independent officers and two inside directors(In fiscal 2023, 12 meetings were held with the participation of all members.)
+• Members of the Governance Committee:Five members, consisting of three independent officers and one inside directors(In fiscal 2024, 11 meetings were held with the participation of all members.)

-• Members of the Special Committee:Five independent officers(In fiscal 2023, 7 meetings were held with the participation of all members.)
+• Members of the Special Committee:Six independent officers(In fiscal 2024, 4 meetings were held with the participation of all members.)

 • Issues in assessing the effectiveness of the board of directors and the results of analysis